nasa/bingo/README.md

   * Coevolution of fitness predictors

 ### Note
-At this point the API is still in a state of flux.
+At this point, the API is still in a state of flux.
 The current release has a much more stable API but still lacks some of the features of older releases.

 ## Getting Started